-A company, which combines the production of paints and pharmaceutical products, should have a universal emblem, not attached to a certain kind of activity.
-The AkzoNobel logo contains an abstract image – fresh, open, and friendly.
-It looks friendly and elevated and symbolizes the desire for continuous development.
+A company that produces both paints and pharmaceutical products should have a universal emblem, not tied to a specific activity.
+The AkzoNobel logo features an abstract image that is fresh, open, and friendly.
+It looks friendly and elevated, symbolizing the desire for continuous development.

 Meaning and History

-During the company’s entire existence, only two versions of the logo were presented.
-The basis on them is the same, namely, the figure of a man made in the style of sculpture, under which is the corporation’s name.
-Changes took place only in the figure’s appearance, its location in relation to the buyer, and the color palette.
+Throughout the company’s existence, only two versions of the logo were used.
+The basis of them is the same, namely, the figure of a man made in the style of sculpture, under which is the corporation’s name.
+Only the figure’s appearance, its location relative to the buyer, and the color palette changed.
 Interestingly, the AkzoNobel logo has a prototype.
 It is a Greek bas-relief sculpture.
 Today, it is in Oxford, in the Ashmolean Museum.

 What is AkzoNobel?